Radeon RX 7900 XTX for Local AI (2026): The Best Value 24GB GPU

 Want to go deeper than this article?

 The Radeon RX 7900 XTX is the best value 24 GB GPU for local AI in 2026.
-At $750-900 new it runs Llama 3.1 8B at ~96 tok/s — about 75% of an RTX 4090 — for less than half the price.
-ROCm 6.x has matured: Ollama, llama.cpp, vLLM, ComfyUI, and PyTorch all work well on RDNA 3.
+It runs Llama 3.1 8B at ~96 tok/s — about 75% of an RTX 4090 — and even after the 2026 GPU price spike it still costs far less than any NVIDIA 24 GB+ card.
+ROCm 7.x has matured: Ollama, llama.cpp, vLLM, ComfyUI, and PyTorch all work well on RDNA 3.
 The remaining gaps vs NVIDIA are real but increasingly narrow.

 This guide is the complete reference: ROCm setup specifically for the 7900 XTX, building FlashAttention-2 for gfx1100, real benchmarks vs RTX 3090 and 4090 across LLM and image-gen workloads, multi-GPU configs, undervolting, the use cases where AMD wins and where NVIDIA still wins, and tuning recipes for Ollama, vLLM, llama.cpp, and ComfyUI.